-In a broad sense, accounting is the process of keeping financial accounts.
+In a broad sense, accounting is the process of keeping financial accounts, and online accounting programs equip students to excel in this professional field.
 Looking at it in more detail, this involves the recording, reporting, summarizing, and analyzing of financial transactions regarding both expenses and income.
 While it may not sound very exciting at first, number-crunching students are likely find the accounting major a thrilling challenge.
 Those with this major learn about the financial side of business.
 Along with courses that address different types of accounting — such as financial, tax, cost, government, and non-profit — students will take ones that teach them about business law, auditing, economics, business ethics, and more.
 While enrolled in these courses at top online colleges, they earn how to analyze financial information, use accounting information systems, create financial statements, and record financial transactions.

 While it is not uncommon for top online colleges to offer this major, you should thoroughly research any accounting program before enrolling.
 First and foremost, you should only consider colleges or universities that are accredited by a nationally or regional accreditation agency.
 In addition, it's important to look into ones with specialized accreditation.
 The best online colleges will be accredited by a reputable agency like the Association to Advance Collegiate Schools of Business (AACSB).
 According to the AACSB, more than 650 member institutions hold their accreditation, of which 178 have additional accounting accreditation.